-If you’ve ever wondered how many trees are cut down every year, the shockingly short answer is that 15 billion trees are lost annually to deforestation.5
+If you’ve ever wondered how many trees are cut down every year, the shockingly short answer is that more than 15 billion trees are lost annually to deforestation.5

 While that number is staggering, it can be hard to visualize.

-This image makes it a little easier to grasp…
+The image above makes it a little easier to grasp.

 For the 15 billion trees that are chopped down each year, every person on the planet could have 3,000 rolls of toilet paper.

 If you imagine 3,000 rolls of toilet paper sitting in your bathroom, they likely wouldn’t all fit.
 Now imagine how many trees just those 3,000 rolls equate to, and the amount of deforestation it represents.

 Without those trees, many endangered animals become more vulnerable and others are forced to find new homes.
 Plus, the atmosphere is stuck with higher levels of greenhouse gases that would have otherwise been stored by those trees (as a carbon sink).
 Sadly, many people are unaware of both the causes of deforestation and the impact it is having on our planet.

 And if people don’t know about it, how can we stop it?